 May I include indirect costs in my application budget?

 Yes.
 Some competitive financial assistance programs supported by NIFA allow indirect costs.
-However, for some of these awards the amount is usually limited by law to 22 percent of the total federal funds provided under the grant award for FY 2012 until amended.
+However, for some of these awards the amount is limited by legislation to 30 percent of the total federal funds provided under the grant award for FY 2012 until amended.
 This amount varies by fiscal year.
 Applicants should consult the "Funding Restrictions" section (Part IV, D.) of the RFA for a particular program to determine the amount of indirect costs that they may request or contact the National Program Leader referenced in the RFA under “Agency Contacts” (Part VII).

 How do I obtain an indirect cost rate agreement?